open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/examples/README.md

 1. A Python program that creates 5 instruments with 5 unique aggregators and a randomized load generator
-2. An instance of [Cortex](https://cortexmetrics.io/) to recieve the metrics data
+2. An instance of [Cortex](https://cortexmetrics.io/) to receive the metrics data
 3. An instance of [Grafana](https://grafana.com/) to visualizse the exported data